opensearch-project/documentation-website/_observing-your-data/alerting/index.md

 - Configure one or more _triggers_, which define the conditions that generate events.
 Optional.
 - Configure _actions_, which is what happens after an alert is triggered.
 Optional.

-## Getting started

-To get started with creating alerts:

-1. Choose **Alerting** from the OpenSearch Plugins main menu, then **Create monitor**.
-If alerts exist, you'll see a list of those alerts and the Create monitor button won't appear.
-In this case, select the **Monitors** tab, then **Create monitor**.
-2. Create a per query, per bucket, per cluster metrics, or per document monitor.
-For instructions, see [Monitors]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/).
-3. Create one or more triggers.
-For instructions, see [Triggers[({{site.url}}{{site.baseurl}}/observing-your-data/alerting/triggers/)].
-4. For Actions, set up a notification channel for the alert.
-For instructions, see [Actions]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/actions/).

-## Alerting terminology
+## Key terms

-The following table lists alerting terminology commonly used in OpenSearch.
+The following table lists alerting terminology commonly used in OpenSearch and throughout the Alerting documentation.

 Term | Definition
 :--- | :---
-Monitor | A job that runs on a defined schedule and queries OpenSearch indexes.
-The results of these queries are then used as input for one or more *triggers*.
+Monitor | Job that runs on a defined schedule and queries OpenSearch indexes.
+The results of these queries are then used as input for one or more triggers.
-Trigger | A condition that, if met, generates an *alert*.
+Trigger | Conditions that, if met, generate alerts.
+See [Triggers]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/triggers/).
-Tag | A label that can be applied to multiple queries to combine them with the logical `OR` operation in a per document monitor.
-You cannot use tags with other monitor types.
-Alert | An event associated with a trigger.
-When an alert is created, the trigger performs *actions*, which can include sending a notification.
+Alert | Event associated with a trigger.
+When an alert is created, the trigger performs actions, including sending notifications.
-Action | The information that you want the monitor to send after being triggered.
-Actions have a *channel*, a message subject, and a message body.
-Channel | A notification channel to use in an action.
-Supported channels are Amazon Chime, Slack, Amazon Simple Notification Service (Amazon SNS), email, or custom webhook.
-See [Notifications]({{site.url}}{{site.baseurl}}/notifications-plugin/index/) for more information.
-Finding | An entry for an individual document found by a per document monitor query that contains the document ID, index name, and timestamp.
-Findings are stored in the Findings index `.opensearch-alerting-finding*`.
+Action | Specific task that is performed when an alert is triggered.
+See [Actions]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/actions/).
+Notification | Message that is sent to users when an alert is triggered.
+See [Notifications]({{site.url}}{{site.baseurl}}/notifications-plugin/index/).

 ## Alert states